decred/dcrdocs/docs/governance/consensus-rule-voting/consensus-rules-voting.md

 ## Tracking Vote Progress

-An offial website, [voting.decred.org](https://voting.decred.org), has been set up to track the progress of upgrading and voting,
+An official website, [voting.decred.org](https://voting.decred.org), has been set up to track the progress of upgrading and voting.

 ---